LukeShu/periwinkle/HACKING/rest-api.md

 		the `login` and `password` do not match a user, an HTTP 401 ("Unauthorized") response is returned.

+		A `DELETE` request ends the current session (if there is one), and returns an HTTP 204 ("No Content") response.

 	* `/s/%{identifier}` [`GET`]

 		The `/s/` directory is for shortened URLs; a `GET` request to